KatherineMichel/portfolio/README.md

 ## Education

-### Section Leader, Stanford Code in Place, 2021
+### Stanford Code in Place- 2021

 Code in Place, offered online by Stanford University April-May 2021
 * Among a group of highly skilled teachers handpicked to be part of the Code in Place Teaching Team as Section Leaders
 * Received teaching training through Stanford Engineering
 * Led a group of ~10 students in completing a 5-week introductory online Python programming course based on material from the first half of Stanford’s introductory programming course, CS106A

+Activities
-* Created comprehensive recap slides for each section
+* Created comprehensive recap slides for each section: https://github.com/KatherineMichel/stanford-code-in-place-section-leader
+* Facilitated collaborative problem solving among students through live coding
 * Provided ongoing support and motivation
 * Mentored students

-* Facilitated collaborative problem solving among students through live coding
+Performance
 * Consistently received very positive comments and highest possible rating from student feedback

 <!--